Working to protect the Mississippi River and its watershed in the Twin Cities area

 The former Freitag property is located at the confluence of the Vermillion and Mississippi rivers.
 Primarily floodplain, the site also has a unique upland area, formed on a 20-foot high river terrace with limestone outcrops, that harbors maple-basswood forest and former oak savanna.
-In partnership with the DNR and with funding obtained from the National Fish and Wildlife Foundation, FMR will begin restoration of the site this spring.
+In partnership with the DNR and with funding obtained from the National Fish and Wildlife Foundation, FMR restoration of the site remains in progress.

 The photographs below provide a glimpse into some of the interesting features of the site.